-- Disk Space Shortage: The appliance generates this alert when disk space is low on the OS (SYS:) or Log (LOG:) volumes. - Network Receive Buffers Shortage: The appliance generates this alert when the network receive buffers are low. - Oversized Ping Packets: The appliance generates this alert when TCP/IP receives an oversized (greater than 10K) PING packet. - SYN Packet Flooding: The appliance generates this alert when TCP/IP detects a SYN packet flooding attack (half-open connections). - Oversized UDP Packets: The appliance generates this alert when TCP/IP receives an oversized (greater than 16K) UDP packet. - ICP Parent Down: The appliance generates this alert when an ICP parent changes from an Up to a Down status. - SOCKS Server Down: The appliance generates this alert each time it cannot communicate with a SOCKS server. - System Up: The appliance generates this alert each time the appliance starts.

-- System Down: The appliance generates this alert each time the appliance is shut down properly or restarted manually. - Login Failure: The appliance generates this alert each time a login failure occurs from FTP or the browser-based management tool.
+- Disk Space Shortage: The appliance generates this alert when disk space is low on the OS (SYS:) or Log (LOG:) volumes. - Network Receive Buffers Shortage: The appliance generates this alert when the network receive buffers are low. - Oversized Ping Packets: The appliance generates this alert when TCP/IP receives an oversized (greater than 10K) PING packet. - SYN Packet Flooding: The appliance generates this alert when TCP/IP detects a SYN packet flooding attack (half-open connections). - Oversized UDP Packets: The appliance generates this alert when TCP/IP receives an oversized (greater than 16K) UDP packet. - ICP Parent Down: The appliance generates this alert when an ICP parent changes from an Up to a Down status. - SOCKS Server Down: The appliance generates this alert each time it cannot communicate with a SOCKS server. - System Up: The appliance generates this alert each time the appliance starts. - System Down: The appliance generates this alert each time the appliance is shut down properly or restarted manually. - Login Failure: The appliance generates this alert for all failed login attempts, including failed login attempts to proxy accelerators.
 The alert contains the IP address of the client making the unsuccessful attempt.
 Unsuccessful Telnet login failures are not detected. - Configuration Change: The appliance sends this alert each time the appliance's configuration is changed and each time the appliance is initialized or re-initialized.